sjaboulet/Quantfox-Test-Technique/README.md

 ## Description

-This project is a simple task management application with a React frontend and a NestJS backend.
+This project is a simple task management application with a NextJs frontend and a NestJS backend.
 Users can create tasks, update their status (To Do, In Progress, Done), and delete tasks.
 The app communicates with a RESTful API backend to persist and manage tasks.